Postman’s Series D Funding and the API-First World

 - We launched Breaking Changes, a brand-new weekly online talk show where Postman Chief Evangelist Kin Lane hosts stellar guests from all across the API universe to discuss, debate, and solve the latest topics around APIs and API-first.

-- We launched Postman Space Camp, a series of online educational trainings for every user type.
+- We launched Postman Intergalactic, a series of online educational trainings for every user type.

 - We launched The Exploratory, a new educational video series with highly requested Postman how-to content.